raghur/easyblogger/README.rst

 Client API ids
 ~~~~~~~~~~~~~~

-If you're using EasyBlogger class in your tool/utility, please then
+If you’re using EasyBlogger class in your tool/utility, please then
-register for API access at `Google's API
+register for API access at `Google’s API
 console <https://code.google.com/apis/console>`__.
 Create a client id
 and secret key at the API access page and request for Blogger API
 access.
-Once you have API access authorized, you're good to get started.
+Once you have API access authorized, you’re good to get started.
 Just create the ``EasyBlogger`` constructor with your client id and
 secret

-If you're integrating by shelling out, then stick the API key and client
+If you’re integrating by shelling out, then stick the API key and client
 id in the command line with ``--clientid`` and ``--secret`` args.
 You
 can also stick them in the ``~/.easyblogger`` file to avoid specifying
 them each time